 - A reaction with an activation energy of this magnitude would have a slow rate of reaction at room temperature.

 - This is evident that the stability of carbocations greatly increase with solvent and therefore, the results of the gas phase are ignored when determining the reactivity of carbocations are concerned.

 - The hydride affinity as a measure of carbocation reactivity is also taken as a common trend in organic chemistry as the results show that the stability of carbocations increases with additional alkyl substituents.

-In recent years it has become possible to put the stabilisation effect on a quantitative basis.
+In recent years it has become possible to put the stabilization effect on a quantitative basis.
 The incorporation of gas-phase measurements which determine the proton affinity of alkenes leading to carbocation formation.

 R+ + H– → R – H